| Garden

 my live and let live philosophy weakens at the sight of a slug.
 Ugh!

 If it weren't for my steely nerve, I'd squirm too.
+Gardeners are desperate to rid their yards of

 slugs.
 I could give you a list a mile long of techniques people have